davidstanke/tf-gcp-provisioner/README.md

     1. `terraform apply`
     2. When prompted, type `yes` to apply the configuration
         * _tip: add flag `--auto-approve` to skip confirmation_
+    3. Identical resources will be configured in every child project
+5. Change some stuff!
+    1. You can make changes to the terraform resources (edit the `*.tf` files)
+    2. Then re-run `terraform apply` to change them; the changes will propagate across all child projects